everypinio/hardpy/docs/documentation/cli.md

  Logout HardPy from all StandCloud accounts.

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --help          Show this message and                                                                      │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --help          Show this message and exit.                                                                │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```